-decidina on а pupil's attainment at the end of a key stage, teachers should judge which description (Emerging/Secured/Mastered) best fits the pupil's performance.
-General reporting regulations mean that schools must report to parents annually on the child's 'progress' attainment' regarding subjects of the curriculum' and RE is included in this general requirement.
+In deciding on a pupil's attainment at the end of a key stage, teachers should judge which description (Emerging/Secured/Mastered) best fits the pupil's performance.
+General reporting regulations mean that schools must report to parents annually on the child's 'progress and attainment' with regard to subjects of the curriculum' and RE is included in this general requirement.
 The use of agerelated expectations for this report is a matter for schools.